 In terms of section 204 of the Companies Act 2013 on the recommendation of the AuditCommittee the Board of Directors of the Company appointed Ms. Priya Jindal as theSecretarial Auditor of the Company for the financial year 2019-2020.
 The Company hasreceived her consent for the said appointment.

 iv) INTERNAL AUDITORS

-Your Directors state that no disclosure or reporting is respect of thefollowing items as there were no transactions on these items during the year under review:
+Your Directors state that no disclosure or reporting in respect of the following itemsas there were no transactions/events relating to these items during the year under review:

 | ||By order of the Board of Directors |

 | ||Sd/- |